GSA/piv-guides/pages/piv_app_int_models.md

 collection: pkifundamentals
 ---

-## Authentication (AuthN) Options
+# Authentication (AuthN) Options
 Determining which authentication application integration model to use is dependent on the application you are trying to onboard.
 There are various factors to consider when making that decision.
 For example:
-- the performance and level of effort (LOE) of teh application (performance and LOE can vary greatly between applications)
+- What is the performance and level of effort (LOE) of the application (performance and LOE can vary greatly between applications)?
-- what is the user population (it is very important to understand the user population in terms of skills and knowledge for example)
+- What is the user population (it is very important to understand the user population in terms of skills and knowledge for example)?

-- The need for a standard format for your onboarding documents:
+Regardless, you should use a standard format for your onboarding documents:
 - Lists of users and roles
 - Metadata
 - Engagement documents

-Understand your Application!
+## Understand your Application!

-    It helps to have a 2 sentence summary of the application and what it does What is the user population?
+It helps to have a two sentence summary of your application and what it does.
+You should also understand various specific facets of the application.
+For example:

+- What is the user population?
         Badged
             Federal employees/contractors
                 Internal to Agency?